2018 Call for Abstracts- NOW OPEN

-The National Association of Neonatal Nurses (NANN) Program Planning Committee would like to invite you to submit an abstract to present at its 33rd Annual Educational Conference, taking place October 11-14 in Providence, RI.
+The National Association of Neonatal Nurses (NANN) Program Planning Committee would like to invite you to submit an abstract to present at its 34th Annual Conference.
 The planning committee and Education Provider Committee, have identified the need to cover a wide range of topics that will appeal to both the novice and expert neonatal nurse.
 As a result, we have provided a list of topics and areas of interest in order to make the application selection process less cumbersome and more diverse to better meet the educational needs of the conference attendees.
 The list below is not inclusive and is only meant to serve as a guide when submitting your abstract.
 We encourage you to suggest your own ideas, present your own research findings, or share your knowledge on a topic of interest.
 Please keep in mind that application submissions should focus on nursing, be state-of-the-art, evidence-based and challenge neonatal nurses at all levels of expertise.

 - Affordable health care

 - Staff empowerment

 - Challenges and innovations in providing orientation and training in low resource setting practices